jonathanseneris/solo/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > IOUONE is Venmo for karma.
+  > UOMEONE is Venmo for karma.

 ## Sub-Heading ##
   > Answers the question: "In this relationship, who's winning?"